-Working in the maritime industry is inherently risky.
-If you work in a marina or harbor, aboard a ship, or on an offshore oil rig, you do work that is dangerous.
-There are many different kinds of accidents that can happen, both with and without negligence involved, and a number of different types of injuries to which maritime workers are especially susceptible.
-One of those is a head injury.
-Head injuries range from minor to severe and even fatal.
+Maritime work is inherently dangerous, and accidents that lead to head injuries are common.
+Maritime head injuries range from minor to severe and even fatal.
 If an accident at work caused you to suffer a head injury, know your rights and the compensation to which you are entitled under federal maritime law.

 Types of Head Injuries

-These injuries can be mild with few symptoms and no long-term damage, but they can also be devastating and life-changing.
-There are several types of head injury that you might suffer on the job in the maritime industry and these are the most common:
+There are several types of head injuries that you might suffer on the job in the maritime industry:

 - Open head injury – This type of injury occurs when the skull actually cracks or fractures or when an object penetrates the skull and brain.
 It can lead to pressure on the brain as well as bleeding.

 - Concussion – A concussion is the shaking of the brain within the skull.
-A blow to the head, or to another part of the body if strong enough, can cause the shaking motion that leads to the brain hitting the inside of the skull.
+If strong enough, a blow to the head or another part of the body can cause a shaking motion that leads to the brain hitting the inside of the skull.
 Cumulative damage is possible with multiple concussions.

 - Scalp wounds – An injury to your head may lead to a surface wound, bleeding, or infection in the scalp.